An official website of the United States government

 No Kids, No Care?
 Childlessness Among Older Americans

 New Census Bureau report details demographic, economic and household characteristics of childless older adult population compared to older biological parents.

 Census Bureau Survey Explores Sexual Orientation and Gender Identity

 New data visualization allows users to explore differences in characteristics and experiences during the pandemic between LGBT and non-LGBT populations.

 Nearly a Third of Parents Spent Child Tax Credit on School Expenses

 Census Bureau’s Household Pulse Survey shows that many parents spent the first three Child Tax Credit advance payments on child care or school expenses.

 Measuring Impact of Child Care Subsidies on Working Moms

-New Census Bureau study shows receipt of child care subsidies increases likelihood working married mothers stay in the labor force and lowers wage gap between s
+Census Bureau study shows receipt of child care subsidies may keep working married mothers in the labor force and lowers wage gap between spouses.

 U.S. Births Declined During the Pandemic